githubgdg/Getting-and-Cleaning-Data-Course-Project/README.md

    run_analysis.R uses libraries data.table and reshape2

 ## To run run_analysis.R in R :
-   In R window, click on File menu, choose "Source R COde", then choose run_analysis.R from your machine or use source().
+   In R window, click on File menu, choose "Source R Code", then choose run_analysis.R from your machine or use source().
    Choose Secure CRAN Mirrors when asked.

 ## File Name from requirement #5 :